Murder in the Private Car

 Murder in the Private Car is a 1934 American pre-Code mystery romance film starring Mary Carlisle, Charles Ruggles and Una Merkel.
 Directed by Harry Beaumont, the production is based on the play The Rear Car by Edward E. Rose.
 David Townsend was the film's art director.

+MGM had previously filmed it in the silent era as Red Lights (1923), starring Raymond Griffith.

 Plot

 This is the story of Los Angeles switchboard operator Ruth Raymond (Mary Carlisle).
 She learns from lawyer Alden Murray (Porter Hall) that she is actually the daughter of railroad tycoon Luke Carson (Berton Churchill).
 She had been kidnapped as a baby by Luke's brother and partner Elwood, and placed with strangers.
 Once it is found out that she is an heiress, there is an attempt on her life by her bodyguard and chauffeur, which is foiled by Godfrey Scott (Charles Ruggles).

 A telegram from her father is intercepted and replaced, telling her to meet him in New York instead of Los Angeles, and that a private train car has been arranged.
 Ruth, Murray, and her best friend Georgia Latham (Una Merkel) board the train bound for New York.
 In the private car, the lights go out and an announcement is heard, "Eight hours to live", after which Scott introduces himself to Ruth and her friends as a sleuth who prevents crime.
 Scott reunites Ruth with her boyfriend John Blake (Russell Hardie), who has stowed away.
 Then the train is suddenly stopped until the wreck of a circus train on the tracks is cleared.

 Murray is murdered and "Five hours to live" is announced.
 Then an escaped circus gorilla attacks Ruth, Georgia, and Scott before jumping from the train to its death.
 The next morning, the train stops in the same small town where Luke Carson's train has also stopped.
-He has been tipped off by a radio message to meet her.
-Now with no reason to go to Los Angeles, her father joins Ruth's party in the private car.
+He has been tipped off by a mysterious voice transmission to meet her.
+Now with no reason to go to Los Angeles, her father joins Ruth's party in the private car, dismissing the danger, refusing to believe George when he says that Murray was stabbed through the eye.

-Then one by one all the windows are blackened and the lights put out, and a voice informs the passengers that the private car is about to be uncoupled from the train and will roll backwards downhill towards another train, the Limited; and a secret panel is opened, showing concealed explosives that will make sure no one survives the crash.
+Suddenly, all the windows and doors are blocked with metal panels and the lights put out, and a voice informs the passengers that the private car is about to be uncoupled from the train and will roll backwards downhill towards another train, the Limited.
+A secret panel opens, revealing concealed explosives that will make sure no one survives the crash.